-Imagine you’re a Hiring Manager with two applicants to consider:
+Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

-- Candidate B lacks all of the relevant experience of Candidate A, but has an incredible attitude and work ethic.
+- Candidate B has some experience but is certainly more junior and has less nuanced knowledge.
+However, they have an incredible attitude and work ethic.
 You get the impression that they would put in extra hours and go above and beyond to excel in this job.
-Culturally, you know Candidate B would fit in as a collaborative team player eager to learn new skills.
+Culturally, you feel Candidate B would fit in as a collaborative team player eager to learn new skills.

 Which candidate would you choose?